FTP protocol (File Transfer Protocol) is, as its name indicates a protocol for transferring files.

 So, both the client and server have two processes allowing these two types of information to be managed:

-When an FTP client is connected to a FTP server, the USER-PI initiates the connection to the server according to the Telnet protocol.
+When an FTP client is connected to an FTP server, the USER-PI initiates the connection to the server according to the Telnet protocol.
 The client sends FTP commands to the server, the server interprets them, runs its DTP, then sends a standard response.
-Once the connection is established, the server-PI gives the port on which data will be sent to the Client DTP.
+Once the connection is established, the server PI gives the port on which data will be sent to the Client DTP.
 The client DTP then listens on the specified port for data coming from the server.

-It is important to note that since the control and data ports are separate channels, it is possible to send commands from one machine and receive data on another.
-So, for example it is possible to transfer data between FTP servers by passing through a client to send control instructions and by transferring information between two server processes connected on the right port.
+It is important to note that since the control and data ports are separate channels, bold>it is possible to send commands from one machine and receive data on another.
+So, for example, it is possible to transfer data between FTP servers by passing through a client to send control instructions and by transferring information between two server processes connected on the right port.

 If the FTP command has a parameter, this is separated from the command by a space (<SP>).